Great Trigonometrical Survey

 The Great Trigonometrical Survey of India was a project that aimed to carry out a survey across the Indian subcontinent with scientific precision.
 It was begun in 1802 by the British infantry officer William Lambton, under the auspices of the East India Company.
 Under the leadership of his successor, George Everest, the project was made the responsibility of the Survey of India.
 Everest was succeeded by Andrew Scott Waugh, and after 1861, the project was led by James Walker, who oversaw its completion in 1871.

 Among the many accomplishments of the Survey were the demarcation of the British territories in the subcontinent and the measurement of the height of the Himalayan giants: Everest, K2, and Kangchenjunga.
 The Survey had an enormous scientific impact as well.
 It was responsible for one of the first accurate measurements of a section of an arc of longitude, and for measurements of the geodesic anomaly, which led to the development of the theories of isostasy.

-The native surveyors made use of in the Himalayas, especially in Tibet (where Europeans were not allowed), were called pundits, who included the cousins Nain Singh Rawat and Kishen Singh Rawat.
+The native surveyors employed in the Himalayas, especially in Tibet (where Europeans were not allowed), were called pundits, and included the cousins Nain Singh Rawat and Kishen Singh Rawat.